St. Peter's Preparatory School: Christian service

+Seniors are not required to complete any service hours.

-At the end of his sophomore year, a student may participate in a summer immersion trip, typically lasting one week.
-Locations of trips include West Virginia, Camden, and the New York metropolitan area, among others.
-Completion of this trip fulfills a student's junior service requirement.
+At the end of the second year, students may participate in a summer immersion trip, typically lasting one week.
+Past trips have included California, West Virginia, Camden, and the New York metropolitan area.

 In the summer of 2007, the school introduced a senior service immersion experience in New Orleans.
 This program was continued in August 2008 as Prep sent 16 students and four faculty members to Covington, Louisiana to work with Habitat for Humanity.

 The summer of 2009 saw the introduction of the school's first international service trip.
 Ten rising juniors and seniors, along with two faculty members, traveled to the Working Boys' Center in Quito, Ecuador.
 The group updated a blog with reflections and experiences throughout the trip.